 - Clenney Insurance of Blakely, Inc. is an independent insurance agency specializing in farm and commercial agriculture insurance.
 CIB is licensed in Georgia, Florida, and Alabama.

 - Campbell Risk Management has an insurance program designed for farmers marketing products off the farm.
-The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and from speaking with them, they can write a policy for not much more money that would cover products sold to any outlet.
+The Farmers Market Vendor Liability Insurance policy covers all products sold at farmers markets, and upon request, they can also write a policy that would cover products sold to any outlet.